-Frederick R. Chang is the Bobby B. Lyle Endowed Centennial Distinguished Chair in Cyber Security and Professor in the Department of Computer Science and Engineering in SMU’s Lyle School of Engineering.
+Frederick R. Chang is the Bobby B. Lyle Endowed Centennial Distinguished Chair in Cyber Security, the director of the Darwin Deason Institute For Cyber Security and Professor in the Department of Computer Science and Engineering in SMU’s Lyle School of Engineering.
 He also is a senior fellow in the John Goodwin Tower Center for Political Studies in SMU’s Dedman College of Humanities and Sciences.

 Chang is the former director of research at the National Security Agency.
 In the private sector he was most recently the president and chief operating officer of 21CT, Inc., an advanced intelligence analytics solutions company.
 Earlier, he was with SBC Communications where he held a variety of executive positions including, president - Technology Strategy, SBC Communications; president & CEO, SBC Technology Resources, Inc.; and vice president, Network Engineering and Planning, SBC Advanced Solutions, Inc. He began his professional career at Bell Laboratories.